South West police unite to combat drug crime

 In Avon and Somerset alone, officers arrested 18 individuals for drug-related offences, carried out a number of intelligence-led warrants and seized over 130kg of cannabis and 14kg of suspected high-harm Class A drugs.

-One vehicle stop made in Bristol resulted in two men being charged for possession of class A and B drugs with intent to supply and possession of a bladed article in a public place, with one of them also being charged for alleged firearm possession offences.
+One vehicle stop made in Bristol resulted in two men being charged for possession of class A and B drugs with intent to supply and possession of a bladed article in a public place.
+One of them was also charged with alleged firearm possession offences.

-In Bath, the execution of a warrant by the Bath and North East Somerset Neighbourhood Policing Teams, based on intelligence received and gathered, led to the arrest of a 30-year-old man on suspicion of being concerned in the supply of a controlled Class B drug and possession of a prohibited weapon (zombie-style knife).
+In Bath, the Neighbourhood Policing Teams executed a warrant based on intelligence received from the public which resulted in the arrest of a 30-year-old man.
+He was arrested on suspicion of being concerned in the supply of a controlled Class B drug and possession of a prohibited weapon (zombie-style knife).
 He has since been released under investigation.

-In Taunton, a 24-year-old man and a 20-year-old woman were arrested after Neighbourhood Police Officers in Taunton carried out a Misuse of Drugs Act warrant in the Corporation Street area of the town.
+In Taunton, a 24-year-old man and a 20-year-old woman were arrested after officers carried out a Misuse of Drugs Act warrant in the Corporation Street area of the town.

 During a search of the property, suspected cocaine, ketamine, cannabis, and drugs supply equipment were located, along with a number of weapons including knuckledusters and a Zombie-style knife.
 Mobile phones and cash were seized, and a dog suspected to be a banned breed (XL bully) was taken into kennels.